janjovellanos/vituity/README.md

     python runthis.py --input-csv ~/Desktop/sampledata.csv --input-adt ~/Desktop/ADT_sample.txt --input-oru ~/Desktop/Sample\ ORU.txt
     ```

-The modified CSV files, report, and other outputs will be generated in the `Archive/Modified` directory.
+The sample files will be copied into the `Archive/Original` directory and the modified CSV files, report, and other outputs will be generated in the `Archive/Modified` directory.

 ## Expected Output